 Battle of Irako

-Thereafter, in the midst of standoffs and skirmishes persisted in Irako between the Koga army and the Uesugi army, back-and-forth battles between the two sides unfolded across the Kantō Region.
-In 1473, Nagao Kagenobu, the kasai, or head of house affairs of the Yamauchi-Uesugi family (the deputy shōgun family of the Kantō) died.
+Thereafter, in the midst of standoffs and skirmishes persisted in Irako between the Koga army and the Uesugi army, back-and-forth battles between the two sides unfolded across the Kantō.
+In 1473, Nagao Kagenobu, the kasai, or head of house affairs of the Yamanouchi-Uesugi family (the deputy shōgun family of the Kantō) died.
 Then, Uesugi Masazane of the Ōgigayatsu-Uesugi family was killed in action in Irako by the Koga army.
 These events led to a sudden change in the situation.
-After being passed-over as the successor to the role of head of house affairs, Nagao Kageharu (Kagenobu’s son) became resentful toward Uesugi Akisada, switched his allegiance to Ashikaga Shigeuji, and rebelled.
+After failing to become the successor to the role of head of house affairs, Nagao Kageharu (Kagenobu’s son) grew resentful toward Uesugi Akisada, switched his allegiance to Ashikaga Shigeuji, and rebelled.
 This event is known as the Revolt of Nagao Kageharu.